mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Tutorial/tutorial.md

 `robot at room2`, `item at [4,4]`, `item at room1`, etc.
   - `if CONDITION ACTION`
   - `if robot has item has color red { move down }`

-- `if` statements can also be used with the possibility of an action being completed
+- `if` statements can also be used with the possibility  of an action being completed (realizability of an action)
   - `if possible ACTION ACTION`
   - `if possible { move left } { move right }`
   - An action is `possible` if every step can be completed successfully
   - `if possible { move left; pick item has color green } { move right }`
 - Closely related to possibility is strictly completing a sequence of commands
   - `strict { move left ; pick item has color red ; drop item has color red }`
-  - If it is not possible to complete each of the actions in sequence, the robot will do nothing; otherwise, the action will be completed normally
+  - If at least one of the actions in sequence is not realizable, the robot will do nothing; otherwise, the action will be completed normally
-- Successful completion (applies only to actions)
+- Realizability of primitive actions
-  - `visit` is successful if the robot's final position is the same as the
+  - `visit` is realizable if there is the path from robot's current position to the location specified
-  - `move` is successful if the robot's final location is one point in the specified direction
-  - `pick`/`drop` is successful if the robot has one more/fewer of the item specified
+  - `pick`/`drop` is realizable if the set specified to be picked/dropped is not empty
-  - `pick every`/`drop every` is successful if the robot has at least one more/fewer of the item specified
-  - `strict ACTION` is succes
-position specified in the command